jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 ## Preface

-What Makes a Pragmatic Programmer?

-- Characteristics of a Pragmatic programmer:
+- Characteristics of a Pragmatic Programmer:
   - Early adopter/fast adapter: You have a knack for tech and techniques, and love experimenting.
   - Inquisitive: You tend to ask questions and collect small, useful facts.
   - Critical thinker: You rarely accept things at face value without first gathering the facts.